6vx/playFabSvelte/README.md

     npm install svelte-local-storage-store

-I use this in everything because I never wanted to figure out how to finnagle a store into localstorage.
+This puts your svelte store into local storage, I use this to maintain userdata between navigations.

+Remember when developing that if you change a variable in storage you'll need to clear your cache to see the changes (right click refresh with dev tools open in Microsoft Edge, for example).

 ---